Website and App FAQs

 Note: Uninstalling the app does not automatically delete your AccuWeather account or subscription.
 See I deleted your app.
 What information do you still have about me? for more information.

-Q. Will the app work on my Smartwatch?
+Q: Will the app work on my Smartwatch?

-• Expanded weather views, including Current Conditions, Hourly, and Daily forecasts
+- Expanded weather views, including Current Conditions, Hourly, and Daily forecasts

-Q. Can I use the app in landscape mode on my phone or tablet?
+Q: Can I use the app in landscape mode on my phone or tablet?

-Mobile Phones: No. The app is restricted to vertical (portrait) mode on mobile phones.
+A: Mobile Phones: No. The app is restricted to vertical (portrait) mode on mobile phones.
 This intentional design avoids layout complications on smaller screens and ensures a more consistent, reliable viewing experience.

 Tablets: Yes, the AccuWeather App supports landscape mode on most tablets.
 When you rotate your device, the app will automatically adjust its layout to display in landscape orientation, allowing for a wider view of content like radar maps, hourly forecasts, and widgets.